-- (a) Subject to (e), obtain 120 credits. - (b) Pass all the taught modules that are core components of the Graduate Diploma - (c) Obtain 90 credits at level 6 and the remaining credits at level 5 - (d) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (e) Failure with a mark of 35 or more for up to 30 credits in non-core taught modules, will be condoned provided the overall weighted average for the scheme is 40.
+- a) Subject to (e), obtain 120 credits. - b) Pass all the taught core modules. - c) Obtain 90 credits at level 6 and the remaining credits at level .5 - d) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - e) Failure with a mark of 35 or more for up to 30 credits in non-core taught modules, will be condoned provided the overall weighted average for the course is 40.

-A Pass with Merit or Distinction
+3.1 A Pass with Merit or Distinction